joshuawcampb/Active-Directory-Home-Lab/README.md

 ![](images/image43.png)
 ![](images/image45.png)

+## Skills Demonstrated

+- Active Directory Administration
+- Windows Server 2022
-### Problems Encountered In The Project and Troubleshooting
+- DNS Configuration and Troubleshooting
+- Group Policy Management
+- User and Group Administration
+- Organizational Unit (OU) Management
+- Domain Administration
+- Windows Client Management
+- NTFS and Share Permissions
+- File Share Administration
+- Software Deployment
+- Network Drive Mapping
+- Authentication Troubleshooting
+- Windows Command-Line Diagnostics

+## Troubleshooting and Lessons Learned
 Several problems were encountered throughout the project and required research to resolve the issues.
 Below are some scenarios of what went wrong and how the problems were resolved.
 These scenarios include issues with client to server connection, getting group policies objects to apply, software installation on the client machine, and getting the logon script to work.

-#### Client to Server Connection
+### Client to Server Connection
 There were several times where the client machine would lose connection to the server.
 The first main issue was the initial connection.
 I had not setup a second network adapter at first, so there was no internal network setup.
 After researching this issue, I realized this and setup the internal network.
 This resolved the issue and allowed the client to connect to the machine after making sure that both the server and client DNS pointed to the server static IP address.
 There were times throughout the project where the client would lose connection to the server.
-I used `dcdiag`, `ping`, and `nslookup` to check the connection to the AD DC and `ipconfig /flushdns` to resolve this issue and sometimes just restarting the machines helped.
+I used `dcdiag`, `ping`, `nltest`, and `nslookup` to check the connection to the AD DC and `ipconfig /flushdns` to resolve this issue and sometimes just restarting the machines helped.

-#### Group Policy Application
+### Group Policy Application
 There were several times where I had issues getting the group policy objects to apply.
 I had created a Password Policy GPO and configured and applied it.
 It wasn't working, and after researchig I realized I should just modify the Password Policy in the Default Domain Policy.
 In other instances where it didn't apply, I used gpresult and gpupdate /force to resolve the issues.

-#### Software Installation Issues
+### Software Installation Issues
 When I was trying to deploy the 7-Zip package to the client machine, I was using the local path.
 After researching this issue I realized I needed to use the UNC path.
 I was also trying to apply the GPO to the user and realized I needed to make an OU apply it to the OU with the client machine in it.

-#### Logon Script Issues
+### Logon Script Issues
 When I tried to apply the logon script to the HR group to map the H: Drive, I tried to logon to the client machine and found that it wasn't there.
 After doing research, I realized that needed to put the user into the HR group for it to apply to the user.
 The user was in the Users group still.
 After doing this and logging in on the client machine, I was able to see the `H:` drive.